7 Types of Propaganda Techniques Advertisers Use

 If you are a supporter of organic foods, this will call out to you in a way no other message could have.
 And you will associate the positive feelings you have about organic food with the brand.

-Similarly, if an ad uses a national song, the flag of your country or any other element that awakens the love you have for your country inside of you, your patriotism will take over.
+Similarly, if an ad uses a national song, the flag of your country, or any other element that awakens the love you have for your country inside of you, your patriotism will take over.

 You will associate the feeling of love you have for your country with the brand and that will, of course, improve its image in your eyes.

-You’ll understand this better with an example.
+You’ll understand this better with some transfer propaganda examples.

 In this advertisement, the advertiser tells the consumer that this is the ‘real American fragrance.’